cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 confidentiality guarantees for application messages sent and received within a group.

 To verify the security guarantees provided by light members, a new security analysis is needed.
 We have analyzed the security of the protocol using two verification tools ProVerif and F*.
+The security analysis, and design of the security mechanisms, are inspired by work from Alwen et al. {{?AHKM22=DOI.10.1145/3548606.3560632}}.

 Light MLS preserves the invariants above and thereby all the security goals of MLS continue to hold at full members.